rameshkr1994/Data-Science-Cookbook/Python/Pandas-Coding.md

 ### Creating new pandas `DataFrames` in a loop / function

+In this example we have 4 Excel spreadsheets with 12 sheets each.
+We need to read each

 ```python
 years_all = ['2007', '2008', '2009', '2010', '2011', '2012', '2013', '2014',
              '2015', '2016', '2017', '2018']